-Many farmers, perhaps you, buy pretreated seeds.
-They may be pretreated with toxic chemicals and fertilizers.
-If you use humic acid in your farm management you won’t need those toxic seed treatments.
-Seeds treated with humic acid have been shown to have
+Many farmers buy seeds that may be pretreated with toxic chemicals and fertilizers.
+Using humic acid in your farm management can reduce the need for these potentially toxic seed treatments.
+Seeds treated with humic acid have been shown to have:

 - Faster germination rates